MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 - `document_content`: Contains the full markdown text as a single string.
 This field serves as a raw representation of the input document.

-- `sections`: An array that contains the hierarchical representation of the sections within the markdown document.
+- `sections`: An array of objects that contains the hierarchical representation of the sections within the markdown document.
 Each section is represented as an object within this array and captures the structure of the document in a nested manner corresponding to the headers and their respective content.
 The objects in this array have the following properties:

-  - `header_level`: Indicates the level of the header (`h1`, `h2`, `h3`, etc.) in markdown syntax.
+  - `header_level`: A string that indicates the level of the header (`h1`, `h2`, `h3`, etc.) in markdown syntax.
 This field helps in understanding the hierarchy and structuring of the content.

-  - `header_name`: The text of the header as it appears in the markdown document.
+  - `header_name`: A string contianing the text of the header as it appears in the markdown document.
 This field provides a label or title for the section.

-  - `content`: The text content that immediately follows the header, up to the next header.
+  - `content`: A string containing text content that immediately follows the header, up to the next header.
 This field captures the detailed information or description associated with the header.
 If there is no content directly under a header, this is an empty string.

-  - `ordinal_position`: A numerical value indicating the position of the section within the document hierarchy.
+  - `ordinal_position`: An integer value indicating the position of the section within the document hierarchy.
 This field is used for ordering the sections in their original sequence as they appear in the document.
-The root level sections start with an ordinal position of 0, and the value increments sequentially for each subsection.
+The root level sections start with an ordinal position of 1, and the value increments sequentially for each subsection.

   - `sections`: An array that contains objects representing subsections nested under the current section.
-This array follows the same structure as the top-level sections array, allowing for the representation of multiple levels of nested content.
+This array follows the same structure as the top-level `sections` array, allowing for the representation of multiple levels of nested content.
 Each subsection object also includes header_level, header_name, content, and ordinal_position properties, enabling a recursive structure that accurately represents the depth and organization of the markdown content.

   Consider the following markdown content: